rachelmgray/rachelmgray.github.io/cv.md

 - *Cosmology with standard sirens: What's the state of play?*, Invited talk for the **National Astronomy Meeting**, Cardiff, UK (Jul 2023)
 - *Cosmological constraints from the 3rd observing run of AdvancedLIGO, Virgo and KAGRA*, Invited talk for the **10th LISA Cosmology Working Group Workshop**, Stavanger, Norway (Jun 2023)
 - *Gravitational-wave science from the 3rd observing run of Advanced LIGO, Virgo and KAGRA*, Invited talk at **Progress on Old and New Themes in Cosmology**, Avignon, France (May 2023)
-- *Cosmology with Dark Sirens and Galaxy Catalogues*, Invited talk at the **KICP Workshop**, The quest for precision gravitational wave cosmology, Chicago, USA (Sept 2022)
+- *Cosmology with Dark Sirens and Galaxy Catalogues*, Invited talk at the **KICP Workshop: The quest for precision gravitational wave cosmology**, Chicago, USA (Sept 2022)
 - *Cosmology with dark sirens: Attempting to solve the Hubble Constant tension*, Invited talk (online) for **Workshop III: Source inference and parameter estimation in Gravitational Wave Astronomy**, run by The Institute for Pure and Applied Mathematics, California, USA (Nov 2021)
 - *Measuring the Hubble Constant with Dark Standard Sirens*, Invited talk (online) for **A (Hubble) Tension Headache Workshop**, run by the Southampton Theory, Astrophysics and Gravity Research Centre, UK (Mar 2021)